Cost of Living in Portland: $6,302 Monthly Guide

 Monthly Housing and Utilities

-• Rent: $1,526 average for a one-bedroom; expect variation by neighborhood and building age.
+• Rent: plan around $1,526 for a one-bedroom, with variation by neighborhood and building age.

 Food, Transport, and Health

-Healthcare costs for a single adult run about $400–$500 monthly for a mid-level plan.
-Factor that in if your employer coverage is limited.
+Healthcare costs for a single adult may run about $400 to $500 monthly for a mid-level plan.
+Factor that in if your employer coverage leaves you with larger premiums or copays.

 Rent and Housing: Neighborhood Price Differences